 It is your partner’s responsibility to respond appropriately to your comments.
 You will get answers for your concerns and yet communication is open.
 Notice how everyone’s needs are met.

-What Behaviors Work Best for Men, when Their Partner Shares with them…
+Check in next time to read, What Behaviors Work Best for Men, when Their Partner Shares with them…

 If you decide to try one of my techniques please share your story!
 If you’re struggling in your communication with your partner, share that too!